fonnesbeck/Bios8366/software.md

 Bios 366 is taught using Python and the "Scientific Stack", a set of core scientific computing packages written and maintained by various third parties.

-***Notice***: *We will be holding a software install clinic on Monday, August 19 in D-2109 for anyone who needs assistance or advice on installing software for the course.*

 ## Python

 The first step is to install Python on your computer.
 I will be teaching this course based on **Python 2.7.6**.
 If you are running Mac OS X, Python is already included in the operating system that is shipped with the computer.
 I recommend that you upgrade to OS X 10.9 (Mavericks) if possible, so that you are running a relatively recent version of Python.